 Behind Keywest Dam in Krugersdorp North hides a gem of a café.
 Situated in a historical house and a local landmark, many patrons have stepped through mangroves and into the sanctuary known as Beginnings Cafè since it opened its doors in 2012.
 And when you sit down in the beautiful garden that was frequented by statesmen in the previous century, it’s as if a wave of tranquillity washes over you.

 Beginnings has become known as the go-to place for a delicious breakfast, high tea with the girls or a sundowner with workmates after a long day.
 The café has also grown in popularity thanks to brides-to-be hosting their kitchen teas there.
 According to Krugersdorp photographer, Bianca van Heerden, who is a regular, and knows some of the town’s history, the house was built in the late 1800s.
 It has been restored to its current glory and features Oregon pine floors, pressed ceilings and chandeliers.

-The breakfast choices vary from egg and cream cheese wraps with salad, to my personal favourite, the Beginnings Breakfast, which is scrambled eggs served in a phyllo pastry cup with two hash browns and a slice of homemade bread, toasted.
-Another fan favourite is the bacon, avocado and cream cheese bread basket, served with a watercress salad.
+The menu sings like Edith Piaf and the plating is as beautifully quirky as Zooey Deschanel circa 2008.
+Among the breakfast choices are the egg and cream cheese wrap and my personal favourite, the Beginnings Breakfast — scrambled eggs served in a phyllo pastry cup with two hash browns and a slice of homemade bread, toasted.
+Another fan favourite is the bacon, avocado and cream cheese bread basket served with a watercress salad.

 By Shawn Greyling